Silkie chickens : the cuddly teddy bears of the poultry world.

 - Legs are feathered and underneath are grey.

-- Earlobes are a beautiful shade of turquoise blue.
+- Earlobes should be a beautiful shade of bright turquoise blue.

-- The wattles and comb are black or a dark, mulberry shade and
+- The wattles and comb should be black or a dark, mulberry shade - if it's red, it's not a full-bred Silkie.

 - The 'walnut' (also known as 'cushion') comb is a feature.

-Black face, wattles and walnut comb, turquoise earlobes - this is a Silkie!
-Courtesy of Maria at Va Va Zoom photography.
+Black face, blue-grey beak and bright turquoise earlobes - a Silkie!

 More about their physical appearance.